ZOO-Project/ZOO-Project/docs/intro.rst

 Open Source and Community
 -------------------------

-ZOO-Project is released under the `MIT/X-11 license <http://opensource.org/licenses/MITlicense>`__ and maintained by a vibrant international community called the **ZOO-Tribe**.
+ZOO-Project is released under the `MIT/X-11 license <http://opensource.org/licenses/MITlicense>`__ and maintained by a vibrant international community called the `ZOO-Tribe <http://zoo-project.org/about/tribe/>`__.

 It is an official project of the `Open Source Geospatial Foundation (OSGeo) <http://osgeo.org>`__, reflecting its commitment to open standards and collaboration.